SoftUni-Internal/interactive-content/EN/01-Internet-Explained/09-Summary.md

     * they carry essential information in their headers

 - An **IP address** is like a unique identification number
-    * the previous version of IP (IPv4) is out of more combinations
+    * the previous version of IP (IPv4) is out of unused combinations
     * the new version IPv6 is being used for new IP addresses
-    * the DNS is used to give an IP address a recognizable name
+    * the DNS (Domain Name System) is used to resolve IP addresses to host names

 - **TCP and UDP** are both transfer protocols
     * TCP is more reliable as it performs more complex error checking and reorders packets